 Cloud Search is Google’s next-generation search platform.
 It is not a GSA in the Cloud but may be an excellent replacement option for many GSA customers.
 GSA customers who sign a 2-year Cloud Search contract before the end of the year can extend their appliances through the end of 2019 if needed.
 Google is also offering these customers a 30% discount on their first year of Cloud Search.
 If you have a GSA that is approaching expiration and are wondering whether Cloud Search would be a good fit, please contact us.

-If you’d like to learn more about Google Cloud Search, schedule a demo, or discuss whether your search use case is a good fit, please get in touch.
+If you’d like to learn more about Google Cloud Search with third-party connectivity, schedule a demo, or discuss whether your search use case is a good fit, please get in touch.

 Fishbowl Solutions is a Google Cloud Partner and authorized Cloud Search reseller.